Kisik Lee

-The National Training System and the Kisik Lee Shot Cycle (KSL Shot Cycle II)
+National Training System (NTS) and Kisik Lee (KSL) Shot Cycle

 The National Training System (NTS) is the official method of shooting form that coaches are required to learn in order to be certified by USA Archery.
 Created by Kisik Lee, the NTS is based on his analysis of body control, muscular requirements, and mental concentration needed to generate a good shot.

 NTS used to be known by the Biomechanical Efficient Shooting Technique (BEST) method of shot execution.
 Both the BEST Method and its newer, more advanced incarnation as the NTS contain many elements of Lee's Shot Cycle.
-This separates an archer's shot into twelve steps and focuses on biomechanics, the study of how best to apply mechanical principles to human physiological actions.
+The KSL Shot Cycle separates an archer's shot into twelve steps and focuses on biomechanics, the study of how best to apply mechanical principles to human physiological actions.

 Controversies

 Religious coaching

 Lee came under scrutiny during 2008 after The New York Times reported some athletes felt uncomfortable with his strong advocacy of a religious lifestyle for the athletes at the Olympic Training Center.
 According to the article, Lee frequently held Bible study classes, encouraged his archers to sing hymns and attend church, and sponsored the baptisms of at least four archers, including Brady Ellison.

 A follow-up article from the Times in November of that year confirmed that Lee had ceased to mix spirituality and archery: "In a recent telephone interview, Lee said he no longer held Bible-study classes, and executives for USA Archery said they had explained to Lee that such behavior was unacceptable."